 While the Steel strings stay nicely in tune after assembling, the Nylon strings take quite a while to settle and then to stay in tune.
 For this reason I honestly don’t sell many of the Classical models, but we quite often sell classical necks as a second exchangeable neck on a regular steel string model.
 You can find more info under B-C multi-neck option.
 If the guitar is meant to have a Classical neck only, the top is built much lighter to maximize the sound.

-It’s definitely not an option for the traditional classical guitar player, but If you are okay with the mentioned issues and the following handling differences, I’ll be happy to build a classical version of the B-Compact guitar for you.
+If you are okay with the mentioned disadvantages with Nylon strings and also with the following handling differences, I’ll be happy to build a Classical B-Compact for you!